antonio-miranda/Portfolio/README.md

 # Portfolio

-This repository is to display some of the work bioinformatic work I have performed/created.
+This repository is to display some of types of bioinformatic analysis I have performed, including some original code.
 Feel free to use any code contained here, but no data can be shared.